← Back to Explore

 license = "Elastic License v2"

-name = "Google Workspace Object Copied to External Drive with App Consent"
+name = "Google Workspace Object Copied from External Drive with App Consent"

 note = """## Triage and analysis